 Pregnancy (currently pregnant)

 Management of normal pregnancy involves prenatal health care, good nutrition, and eliminating risk factors to the fetus (smoking, substance abuse, and mental, physical and environmental hazards).
 See nicotine dependence for information on smoking cessation.
 Per the US Preventive Services Task Force, all pregnant women should be screened for syphilis infection as early in their pregnancy as possible.

-Routine medical exams are necessary to monitor health of mother and fetus, determine multiple pregnancies, and watch for signs of complications such as miscarriage, ectopic pregnancy, placental abruption, infection, thrombosis, and intrauterine fetal death.
+Routine medical examinations are necessary to monitor health of mother and fetus, determine multiple pregnancies, and watch for signs of complications such as miscarriage, ectopic pregnancy, placental abruption, infection, thrombosis, and intrauterine fetal death.

 For pregnancy-related conditions affecting the skin, see linea nigra, striae, pruritic urticarial papules and plaques of pregnancy (PUPPP), melasma, and pemphigoid gestationis (rare).
 Impetigo herpetiformis is a rare but potentially serious pustular dermatosis typically seen in the third trimester of pregnancy.
 Postpartum, there may be swelling and lactation in accessory breast tissue in the axilla and other sites.

 Z33.1 – Pregnant state, incidental

 289908002 – Pregnancy